An Era of Essential Service

 For decades, the Urban League of Metropolitan Seattle has been on the front lines in times of crisis.
 We have been, and remain, a place of solace, refuge, and support for our most vulnerable communities, families, and people.
 Over this last year, the need for our work as essential first responders in the community we serve has surpassed what it’s ever been before.

 The Urban League of Metropolitan Seattle’s Annual Breakfast is the organization’s yearly signature fundraising event.
-By the time we gather for this year’s celebration, we will have touched the lives of more than 5,000 local residents and their families by various means, including but not limited to:
+By the time we gathered for our 2021 celebration, ULMS had spent more than $10 million since March 2020 on support services for local residents and their families by various means, including but not limited to:

 - Securing and maintaining permanent housing;